Sunda collared dove: Diet

-The Sunda collared dove has a seasonal appetite like that of other collared doves, and mainly feeds on cereal grains, seeds found on the ground while scowring in low lying vegetation, they will also feed on berries in the autumn months.
+The Sunda collared dove has a seasonal appetite like that of other collared doves, and mainly feeds on cereal grains, seeds found on the ground while scouring in low lying vegetation, they will also feed on berries in the autumn months.
 They have also been rarely spotted feasting on caterpillars, aphids, and other bugs at different times of the year or when their preferred prey is simply unavailable.

 Background information

 The Sunda collared dove is related to the Philippine collared dove, and the Eurasian collared dove.
 The Eurasian collared dove is the most well-known of the three, mainly because it branched out across the globe, mostly in Europe and Asia.
 The Sunda collared dove, however, is a much more reserved species because of its inability to spread across the globe at the same rate the Eurasian species did.
 The Eurasian collared dove is much more of an urban dweller and is therefore much more well-known than the Sunda species.
 The Sunda collared dove was first truly noticed in 1809, but never took off as a species.
 Instead, the dove inhabitants the islands of Indonesia.
 Not much is known about the Sunda collared dove, as not much has ever been documented about it.

 The Eurasian species has been able to live off urban environments, by finding food and breeding areas, and has learned to adapt its habits into people fueled environments.
 The issue for a bird such as the Sunda collared dove is seen as it is not as well known as its cousins; this species could possibly go extinct without notice because of its isolated environmental habits.
 A lot of information about this bird has been left in the dark, and it is very hard to track down any sort of details about it.
 Scientific research about the bird's behavior and even that of the Philippine collared dove (one of its cousins) is lacking in many areas.